uamv/truth/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.4 =
+* We've made a necessary migration form bibles.org Highlighter to Global.Bible Widget.
+If previously using bibles.org modals, please check and save your settings after this update

 = 2.2 =
 * Adds Bible Highlighter option to target specific DOM ids for instances when reference is not identified.